threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 Read the [Phones](./category/phones) section to learn more about how to host your own nodes on the grid.

+### Marketplace

+For the ThreerFold V4, we are introducing a marketplace where farmers can offer resources and where third parties can use the grid infrastructure.
+Farmers can define prices for cloud, compute and storage slices.
+The marketplace has mimimum and maximum price range for each type of slice to avoid abuse and ensure a fair market.

+Read the [Marketplace](./category/marketplace) section to learn more about how to host your own nodes on the grid.

 ## Best of Both Worlds

 The ThreeFold technology is the best of both worlds.
 You can get the benefits of both the protocols and the centralized data centers without any of the downsides.